blog1729/blog1729.github.io.OLD/_posts/2015-04-12-exotic-options.md

 ## Exotic options

-* Asian options are options where the payoff depends on the average price of the underlying asset during at least some part of the lief of the option.
+* Asian options are options where the payoff depends on the average price of the underlying asset during at least some part of the life of the option.
 * The payoff from an **average price call** is $\max (0, S\_{ave} - K)$ and that of an **average price put** is $\max(0, K - S\_{ave})$, where $S\_{ave}$ is the average value of the underlying asset calculated over a predetermined averaging period.
 * The book, Options, Futures and other derivatives, mentions that the average options are less expensive than regular options.
 * Another Asian option is an **average strike option** which pays off $\max(0, S_T - S\_{ave})$ and an **average strike put** pays off $\max(0, S\_{ave} - S\_{T})$.

+**References**: Chapter 24, Exotic options.
+Options, Futures and other derivatives, 7th ed; John C. Hull.